 The qualities of a mediator or arbitrator are critical to the effectiveness of any ADR process.
 Where multistate tax issues are at issue, it is important to the overall credibility and effectiveness of the process that the mediator or arbitrator be knowledgeable in state tax matters and trained in alternative dispute resolution procedures.
 Therefore, if the parties want the process to be conducted under the MTC's Multistate ADR process, the parties unanimously agree to select the required number of mediators or arbitrators from the list of those pre-qualified by the MTC.
-But the parties may select any mediator or arbitrator not listed on the MTC's pre-qualified list if they unanimously agree to do so.
-In that event, the ADR process will not be conducted under the MTC process and will proceed under the terms and conditions as the parties agree.
+But the parties may select any mediator or arbitrator not listed on the MTC's process and will proceed under the terms and conditions as the parties agree.

-The number of MTC-approved mediators or arbitrators unanimously agreed upon is .
+The number of MTC-approved mediators or arbitrators unanimously agreed upon is \\\\\.